rferrazz/yocto-dev-env/README.md

 ## Usage

+Here an example of a project using it: https://github.com/GoChik/yocto-env

 ### Dependencies

 The environment works on Linux, MAC-OS and Windows (tested with Docker for windows and WSL1/2).
 It requires the bash shell, Docker and [jq](https://stedolan.github.io/jq/).